The concept of social proof demonstrates that consumers are influenced by other people more than they realize or are willing to admit.

 Be a Master at Responding to Reviews

 If customers took the time to present social proof for other potential customers to see, expressing your gratitude is the very least you can do.
-It’s so important for your business to respond to reviews and say thank those who leave them.
+It’s so important for your business to learn how to respond to negative reviews as well as positive feedback.

 While there is no way to control what people say about your business (online or offline), you do have the power to change the conversation and leverage the kind of social proof where the positive opinions of your happiest customers are accounted for.